WDP Part 4: Sequence Field Specification

 Canonical: E.Auth.Token.001

-Associated Name: TOKEN_MISSING
+Associated Name: MISSING

 Display Forms: E.Auth.Token.001

-E.Auth.Token.001 (TOKEN_MISSING)
+E.Auth.Token.001 (MISSING)

 Hash Input: E.AUTH.TOKEN.001 (always numeric)

-Hash Output: Xy8Qz6.4 Benefits
+Hash Output: Xy8Qz5.4 Benefits

-- ✅ Self-documenting - Semantic meaning visible in code
+- Self-documenting - Semantic meaning visible in code

-- ✅ Memorable - Easier to remember than numbers
+- Memorable - Easier to remember than numbers

-- ✅ Readable - Clear intent in logs and error messages
+- Readable - Clear intent in logs and error messages

-- ✅ Code constants - Natural fit for programming language constants
+- Code constants - Natural fit for programming language constants

-6.5 Rationale for Resolution
+5.5 Rationale for Resolution

-- Flexibility: Names are optional and implementation-defined
+- Flexibility: Names are OPTIONAL and implementation-defined

-7. Hash Canonical Form#
+6. Hash Canonical Form#

-7.1 Hash Input Normalization
+6.1 Hash Input Normalization

 Before computing the compact ID hash, the sequence field MUST be:

-- Part of uppercase-normalized full code
+- Included as part of the uppercase-normalized full code

-7.2 Normalization Flow
+6.2 Normalization Flow

 Numeric sequence (no resolution needed):